RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/peripherals/uart.rst

 1. :c:macro:`UART_NUM_2_TXD_DIRECT_GPIO_NUM` returns the IO_MUX pin number of UART channel 2 TXD pin (pin 17)
 2. :c:macro:`UART_GPIO19_DIRECT_CHANNEL` returns the UART number of GPIO 19 when connected to the UART peripheral via IO_MUX (this is UART_NUM_0)
 3. :c:macro:`UART_CTS_GPIO19_DIRECT_CHANNEL` returns the UART number of GPIO 19 when used as the UART CTS pin via IO_MUX (this is UART_NUM_0).
-It is similar to the above macro but specifies the pin function which is also part of the IO_MUX assignment.
+Similar to the above macro but specifies the pin function which is also part of the IO_MUX assignment.

 .. include-build-file:: inc/uart_channel.inc